Log data analysis

 The following are some Wazuh rules that help achieve this requirement:

-PCI DSS requirement 10.5.1 requires that audit log history is retained for at least 12 months, with at least the most recent three months immediately available for analysis.
-This can be achieved by enabling Wazuh log archives and configuring index management policies.
-To enable Wazuh log archives, follow the instructions below.
+PCI DSS 10.5.1 requires that you retain audit log history for at least 12 months, with at least the most recent three months immediately available for analysis.
+You can achieve this by enabling Wazuh log archives and configuring index management policies.
+To enable Wazuh log archives, take the following steps:

 Enable archives monitoring in the Wazuh indexer: